Hiking for women who want to connect with nature

-We caught up with Melissa McDermott – Galz Gone Wild founder – and Ruth Farrell, to find out about the group of women who escape the city to find some scenic hush in the Wicklow mountains.
+We caught up with Melissa McDermott – Galz Gone Wild founder – and Ruth Farrell to find out about the group of women who escape the city to find some scenic hush in the Wicklow mountains.

-“Everyone is individual, but there’s a shared openness to try something new, even if you’re a bit scared about meeting new people.
+“Everyone is individual, but there’s a shared openness to try something new – even if you’re a bit scared about meeting new people.
 Galz Gone Wild is about having the freedom to go out into nature and have the comfort of being with a group of women.”

-this was more than just getting outdoors.
-It was about encouragement and support
+This was more than just getting outdoors.
+It was about encouragement and support.

 “I remember our first hike.
 I was so emotional.
 The conversations I was having with these women showed me that this was more than just getting outdoors.
 It was about encouragement and support.”

 “It’s the community that makes GGW extraordinary.
 It’s a very inspiring thing to be part of.
 Mel is an amazing leader, and the energy she brings to the group is infectious.
 In no time at all, you’ll have made friends with everyone else on the hike and be having great craic.”

 “I’d love to have a Galz Gone Wild in every county, with ambassadors getting women out into nature.
 There’s such a lack of women in the outdoor industry.
 I’d like to get more 22-35-year-olds outside.”

 Galz Gone Wild is a force of nature.
-Rain, hail, snow or shine; these women are motivating each other to push their boundaries – physically and emotionally – and mastering 15km hikes and yoga while they do it!
+Rain, hail, snow or sunshine, these women motivate each other to push their physical and emotional boundaries!
+Whether you’re a beginner or an experienced hiker, you’ll gain solace, friendship and even some muck on your boots.

 If you’d like to get involved, visit GGW’s website for more information.